pfheatwole/thesis/source/introduction.rst

     Consider both the vertical and horizontal components.
 Consider both pre-flight (flight planning) and in-flight scenarios.]]

+..
+Pilots face problems of discovery and use

 * How do pilots traditionally discover wind patterns?